JosephJohnAlexander/Codesans/README.md

 	The reason I did not use FontForge to create the font is, I don't know whether FontForge supports importing photo files to a font.

-	I did not upload DNG files, because I deleted a part ZIP file wrongly - the GitHub website does not allow uploading any file that its size exceeds 25 MB, so I created ZIP files, move DNG files into ZIP files, according Unicode blocks and Unicode codepoints of characters associated to DNG files, one Unicode block per ZIP file, then I used 7-Zip to split ZIP files, but I deleted a part ZIP file its name seems ended with zip, and clear the Recycle Bin, then I found there is not a file its name with the same prefix to other part ZIP files and ended with .zip.01, so I know I deleted a part of a splitted ZIP file.
+	I did not upload DNG/JPG files, because I deleted a part ZIP file wrongly - the GitHub website does not allow uploading any file that its size exceeds 25 MB, so I created ZIP files, move DNG/JPG files into ZIP files, according Unicode blocks and Unicode codepoints of characters associated to DNG/JPG files, one Unicode block per ZIP file, then I used 7-Zip to split ZIP files, but I deleted a part ZIP file its name seems ended with zip, and clear the Recycle Bin, then I found there is not a file its name with the same prefix to other part ZIP files and ended with .zip.01, so I know I deleted a part of a splitted ZIP file.
 I did not backup ZIP or DNG/JPG files before I delete the part 01, so I think leave rest parts of ZIP files are meaningless, because I have lost a part of a ZIP file, this means I have lost a ZIP file, and I have lost a block of characters of DNG files, so I deleted all ZIP files.

 PERMISSIONS OF USAGES OF THIS FONT